Use this in Arrangement Calculator

 Letter Tributes

-Individual letters spelling out words like "MUM," "DAD," "NAN," or a name.
-Based on foam or moss-filled letter frames covered in flowers.
-Typically from children or grandchildren.
+Single letters spelling out words like "MUM," "DAD," "NAN," or a name.
+Built on foam or moss-filled letter frames covered in flowers.
+Usually from children or grandchildren.

 UK price range: £35-60 per letter